ravindkv/cms-jerc-application/Application.md

 # cms-jerc-application

-This package demonstrates how the JES, JER and jet veto map (JVM) provided by the JME-JERC subgroup can be applied on NanoAOD samples.
+This package demonstrates how the JES, JER and jet veto map (JVM) provided by the JME-JERC subgroup can be applied on NanoAOD or MiniAOD samples.
 It is designed so that analysts can copy the supplied configuration files, integrate the correction routines into their own code and cross‑check their outputs against the reference implementation: https://github.com/ravindkv/cms-jerc-application

-## Running the example
+## Setup the package

 From a CMSSW environment (only needed for loading correctionlib):